Deputy commissioner (Bangladesh)

-Deputy Commissioner (popularly abbreviated to "DC") or District Magistrate (জেলা প্রশাসক ও জেলা ম্যাজিস্ট্রেট) is the chief administrative and revenue officer of a district or an administrative sub-unit of a division.
-According to the Code of Criminal Procedure of Bangladesh, the Government shall appoint as many persons as it thinks fit to be Executive Magistrates and shall appoint one of them to be the District Magistrate.
+Deputy Commissioner (popularly abbreviated to DC) or District Magistrate is the chief administrator and revenue officer of a district in Bangladesh.
+A district is an administrative sub-unit of a division.
+According to the Code of Criminal Procedure of Bangladesh, the government shall appoint as many persons as it thinks fit to be Executive Magistrates and shall appoint one of them to be the District Magistrate.